-Under Swiss law, in the absence of an applicable international legal instrument, the Swiss Private International Law Act (PILA) applies to govern the conditions of recognition and enforcement of foreign decisions (Art.
+Under Swiss law, in the absence of an applicable international legal instrument (e.g. the revised Lugano Convention dated 30 October 2007), the Swiss Private International Law Act (PILA) applies to govern the conditions of recognition and enforcement of foreign decisions (Art.
 1 para.
 1 lit. c and para.
 2 PILA), in particular the general provisions found in its first chapter, fifth section.